101 Best Things to Do on Oʻahu, Hawaiʻi

 51. The Sunrise Shack

-From a dream to reality of four Hawaiʻi-born North Shore professional surfers, the Sunrise Shack is an amazing local coffee and açaí favorite that can be found at locations all across Oʻahu.
+From a dream to the reality of four Hawaiʻi-born North Shore professional surfers, the Sunrise Shack is an amazing local coffee and açaí favorite that can be found at locations all across Oʻahu!

-Originally, their first location opened in Pūpūkea at Sunset Beach on the North Shore in 2016, and since, their amazing locally owned and operated dream has since expanded to a number of different locations, including one in Waikīkī and others scattered across the island.
+Originally, their first location opened in Pūpūkea at Sunset Beach on the North Shore in 2016, and since, their amazing locally owned and operated dream has since expanded to a number of different locations, including convenient options in Waikīkī!

 Yelp: The Sunrise Shack